Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 2.- In the folder "assets", I have the subfolders DataTables and construction.js file.

-### Step 1
+### Editing Construction.js file - Disable bPaginate and bLength

-- The construction.js file.
-This is a custom function.
+- The construction.js file, it is a custom function built for this custom module.
 You can visit [this website](https://datatables.net/examples/index) for more information.
-- Disable bPaginate and bLength

 ```bash
 (function($, Drupal) {